alexeyraspopov/dataclass/docs/guide/index.md

     npm install dataclass@beta

-Syntax sugar that leverages the power of available type systems in JavaScript and TypeScript to provide an effortless way for defining data structures of domain models and data transfer objects that are immutable and persistent.
+Syntax sugar that leverages the power of available type systems in TypeScript and JavaScript to provide an effortless way for defining value objects that are immutable and persistent.

 ## Prior Art